Adrenomedullin: Receptors

-Adrenomedullin (AM) exerts its actions through combinations of the calcitonin receptor like receptor (CALCRL) or CLR; and either (Receptor activity-modifying protein) 2 (RAMP2) or RAMP3, (known as AM1 and AM2 receptors respectively).
+Adrenomedullin (AM) exerts its actions through combinations of the calcitonin receptor-like receptor (CALCRL) or CLR; and either (Receptor activity-modifying protein) 2 (RAMP2) or RAMP3, (known as AM1 and AM2 receptors, respectively).
 Both transduce the hormone binding to intracellular signaling via second messenger cascades.
 The AM2 receptor has a low affinity for CGRP, but this is of no physiological relevance.
 Unlike the classical one ligand-one receptor notion of receptor signalling, the interaction of both CALCRL and RAMP at the membrane is required for AM to mediate its action: neither can bind the hormone (and therefore transduce a signal) alone.
 Stimulation by AM of its receptor increases production of both cyclic AMP (cAMP) and nitric oxide.

 Before the discovery of the RAMPs and the identification of heteromeric receptors for the calcitonin family of peptides, a single G Protein coupled Adrenomedullin receptor was identified, but more recent reports have cast doubts as to its importance in the major effects of adrenomedullin.

 In more recent research, the roles of the AM1 and AM2 receptors have been clarified through studies in genetically manipulated mice.
-The adrenomedullin knockout is an embryonic lethal phenotype and dies mid gestation from a condition known as hydrops fetalis.
+The adrenomedullin knockout is an embryonic lethal phenotype that dies mid-gestation from a condition known as hydrops fetalis.
 The CALCRL or CLR KO mouse recapitulates the same phenotype, as it lacks both the AM1 and AM2 receptors (incidentally confirming the lack of physiological significance for the earlier single protein AM receptor discovered by Kapas).
-RAMP2 KO mice also recapitulates the same phenotype showing that major physiological effects of AM are transduced by the AM1 receptor.
+RAMP2 KO mice also recapitulate the same phenotype, showing that major physiological effects of AM are transduced by the AM1 receptor.
 Even the heterozygote RAMP 2 mice have disturbed physiology with unusual bone and mammary gland defects, and very aberrant endocrinology, leading to poor fertility and lactation problems.
 What is very surprising is that the effect of deletion of RAMP3 has no deleterious effects and seems to confer advantages due to higher than normal bone mass, and reduced weight gain in older age.

 Clinical significance

 Cardiovascular health

-While AM could be an important biomarker for bacterial infections like sepsis, AM has diminished value in its utility for cardiovascular diseases (CVD) attributable to its minimal increase in these conditions and reduced half-life.
+While AM could be an important biomarker for bacterial infections like sepsis, AM has diminished value in its utility for cardiovascular diseases (CVD), attributable to its minimal increase in these conditions and reduced half-life.
 AM is associated with controlling vascular integrity, blood pressure, and general cardiovascular function.
 Since AM has been noted for its exacerbated levels in intense diseases with an elevated concern for mortality, AM could still have some value as a predictive biomarker of harmful clinical consequences for an array of cardiovascular illnesses.
 AM has conservatory effects against arteriosclerosis and vascular harm.
 Extended AM administration or hyper-expression of its target gene in rodent model organisms diminishes vascular hyperplasia, fatty streak construction, and intimal expansion.
-AM also has angiogenic characteristics, leading to organ and tissue maintenance by reducing the risk for ischemic diseases.
+AM also has angiogenic characteristics, leading to organ and tissue maintenance by reducing the risk of ischemic diseases.
 AM binds to particular receptors like calcitonin gene-related peptide (CGRP) receptors, which affects the cardiovascular system by contributing to vasodilation as well as elevated heart rate and blood pressure.